bloxstreet/support/staff-information/staff-promotions.md

 # Staff Promotions
 {: .no_toc }
-This guide will outline all of the necessary information regarding promotions at BloxStreet.
-Keep in mind that promotions are a privilege, not a right.
+This guide outlines all of the necessary information about the promotion process at BloxStreet.

 ## Table of contents
 {: .no_toc .text-delta }